testgitpodcistudent/Milestone-4/README.md

 ## Overview

-TechZone is an e-commerce website featuring user registration, login, product management, and providing customers with the ability to place online orders and pay for them using the Stripe checkout platform.
+TechZone is an e-commerce website featuring user *registration, login, product management,* and providing customers with the ability to place online *orders* and *checkout*/pay for them using the Stripe checkout platform.

+The site also features a *Blog* section which allows logged-in users to read and *comment* on articles posted by the site administrator.

 The website is fully responsive, utilizing simple and colourful design language and an intuitive information structure.
 This project was built as part of the [CodeInstitute](https://codeinstitute.net/) Full-Stack Software Development course purely for educational purposes.